RandySage/examples/README.md

 # examples
 Examples that I want to share

-Regarding the license, contact me if you want to license an example differently and I probably will consent.
+Regarding the Apache license, contact me if you want to license something using a different license.